 This transfer priority also covers transfers of individuals from independent living apartments to a property with enriched supportive services when such services are needed to preserve the tenancy of the individual with disabilities.

-Priority 2: Mandatory administrative transfers to permit CCHA to renovate, modernize, revitalize, demolish or dispose of a public housing property.
+Priority 2: Mandatory administrative transfers to permit HACC to renovate, modernize, revitalize, demolish or dispose of a public housing property.

-Priority 3: Deconcentration transfers of extremely low income tenants from general occupancy properties that have average incomes less than 85% of the CCHA-wide average to higher average income properties.
+Priority 3: Deconcentration transfers of extremely low income tenants from general occupancy properties that have average incomes less than 85% of the HACC-wide average to higher average income properties.

 Priority 4: New admissions from the waiting list